 We continue our series on the habits of unhappy people with another culmination of the previous habits we had discussed.
-Stinginess is a disease which makes the sufferer worried, unhappy, fearful and a coward.
-Stinginess and cowardice always come together because the stingy cannot make a decision freely or with justice.
+Stinginess is a disease which makes the sufferer worried, unhappy, fearful and cowardly.
+Stinginess and cowardice always come together because the stingy cannot make a decision freely or justly.
 He is always hesitant and calculative in spending.

 What is stinginess?

 Stinginess is a high degree of reluctance to spend, especially for the path of Allah.
 The stingy calculate everything up to the last penny and there is no generosity in his manner.

 Extravagance is prohibited in Islam, and there is nothing wrong in prudent spending which achieves the best value for your money.
 Stinginess however, is withholding because of lack of generosity and the fear of spending.

 The stingy cannot transact easily.
-When they visit prestigious stores, they do not bargain, but with the needy and weak in the markets, they bargain so fiercely that it borders on oppression and abuse to the seller.
+When they visit designer stores, they do not bargain, but with the needy and weak in the markets, they bargain so fiercely that it borders on oppression and abuse to the seller.
 They cannot give tips easily.
 They are egotistical over their maids, the needy and the cause for sabeelillah.
 They clam up or argue when asked to spend for goodness, but spend lavishly for weddings and other public occasions in order to show off.

 If asked to spend money on charity, orphanages, support the message of Islam or finance the weak and needy, they will not be able to.
 Any such spending, if it happens, would be with the highest degree of reluctance; and a drop in the ocean compared to the amount of assets they own.

 Some people splurge on themselves and their friends, go on vacations and buy nice cars, but are still stingy.
 There is no contradiction: you will find that some stingy people spend to boast and to garner praise.
-They spend for challenging and competition in the material, to remind others their of wealth and to elevate their status in dunia.
+They spend for rivalry in the material, to remind others their of wealth and to elevate their status in dunia.

 Stinginess v Wealth